Here's Why Firefighters Are Wrapping Sequoia Trees In Aluminum Blankets

 Giant sequoia trees "need the unpredictable heat of fire to reproduce," according to the California Department of Parks and Recreation.

-"Fire loosens the soil, allowing seeds to fall into the mineral-rich earth and gather moisture that was previously drawn by larger plants," the DPR agency says.
+"Fire loosens the soil, allowing seeds to fall into the mineral-rich earth and gather moisture that was previously drawn by larger plants," the department says.
 In the process, fires also give sequoia seedlings a chance to establish themselves by clearing out duff and growth on the forest floor.

 But for about 100 years — from the late 1800s through the late 1900s — fire became a rarity in sequoia forests, after the arrival of European settlers.
 That triggered "a massive failure of giant sequoia reproduction," the National Park Service said.

-"Giant sequoias are a pioneer species—they are among the first to take root after a disturbance occurs," according to the NPS.
+"Giant sequoias are a pioneer species — they are among the first to take root after a disturbance occurs," according to the National Park Service.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.